Train as a PADI Divemaster

 PADI Divemaster Programme Details

-As you may have gathered there’s a lot to it already but don’t let that bother you.
+As you may have gathered there’s a lot to do, but don’t let that bother you.
 The Standards for PADI Divemasters are high but the rewards are even higher!
 Good Divemasters are sought after worldwide by the dive industry, so you will be able to choose a job anywhere in the world.
 How? ……the PADI ‘Pros’ web-site has a jobs listing (reads like a sun holiday brochure), which will be available to you when you receive your PADI Divemaster Certification.

 When Can I Start my Divemaster Training?